MCP gateway security checklist

 Evidence and source trail

-These official MCP references support the security review areas above.
+These references and implementation docs support the security review areas above.

 MCP authorization specification